FWDSEC/owasp-skfk8-builder/README.md

 Set your AWS profile `export AWS_PROFILE=XYZ` and run `source aws.skfk8.kops.sh`.The profile will need permissions so it can create an IAM kops user and IAM kops group to create/destroy the K8s clusters (labs/demo).

 ## Tools Need to Build (Linux/MacOS/...)
+This script uses [kops](https://kops.sigs.k8s.io/) under the hood and requires these other packages:
-1. AWS cli
+1. kops
-2. kubectl
+2. terraform
-3. kops
+3. AWS cli
-4. helm
+4. kubectl
-5. terraform
+5. helm
 6. jq

 # Overview